mborgerson/xdia/README.md

 xdia.exe <path-to-pdb>
 ```

-## Building xdia-loader
+## Building xdialdr

-Similarly, xdia-loader is intended to be built targeting an x86-64 Linux machine with CMake:
+Similarly, `xdialdr` is intended to be built targeting an x86-64 Linux machine with CMake:

 ```
 cmake -S. -Bbuild